syncfusion-content/javascript-docs/js/Diagram/UML-Class-Shapes.md

 * An Interface is a kind of classifier that represents a declaration of a set of coherent public features and obligations.
 To create an interface, you need to define the [classifier](/api/js/ejdiagram#members:nodes-classifier "classifier") property as "interface".

-* Also, you need to define the [name](/api/js/ejdiagram#members:nodes-interface-name "name"),[attributes](/api/js/ejdiagram#members:nodes-interface-attributes "attributes") and [methods](/api/js/ejdiagram#members:nodes-interface-methods "methods") of the interface using the [interface](/api/js/ejdiagram#members:nodes-interface "interface") property of the node.
+* Also, you need to define the [name](/api/js/ejdiagram#members:nodes-interface-name "name"), [attributes](/api/js/ejdiagram#members:nodes-interface-attributes "attributes") and [methods](/api/js/ejdiagram#members:nodes-interface-methods "methods") of the interface using the [interface](/api/js/ejdiagram#members:nodes-interface "interface") property of the node.

 * The attribute's [name](/api/js/ejdiagram#members:nodes-interface-attributes-name "name"), [type](/api/js/ejdiagram#members:nodes-interface-attributes-type "type") and [scope](/api/js/ejdiagram#members:nodes-interface-attributes-scope "scope") properties are allows you to define the name, data type and visibility of the attribute.